cloudcampbd/cloudninja/README.md

 #### 3.1.4.
 User Groups Management
 Efficient control over access rights through role-based user groups.

+**Creating and Removing User Groups:**
+User Groups Management feature allows Super Admins or Main Admins to create and remove user groups.
+User groups are logical containers that help organize users based on their roles, responsibilities, or permissions.

+**Adding Users to Groups:**
+In this feature, Super Admins or Main Admins have the authority to add users to specific user groups.
+When users belong to a group, they inherit the permissions associated with that group.

+**Assigning Permissions:**
+Another critical aspect of our User Groups Management feature is the ability to assign permissions to user groups.
+These permissions define what actions or resources the members of a group can access.
+This is a crucial mechanism for controlling who can do what within our application.

 ### 3.2.
 Event Management
 Effortlessly create and manage events, overseeing crucial aspects such as event budgets, vendor coordination, sponsorships, volunteer assignments, guest lists, and visitor registrations.